gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 to assume that the true model for a process has been obtained so we can never pick the "correct" model.
-In fact, we won't even know if we are picking a "good" model, but just the best from a set of the candidate models.
+In fact, we won't even know if we are picking a "good" model, but just the best from a set of the candidate models on a criterion.
 But we can study the general performance of methods using simulations where we know the true model and the AIC has some useful properties in identifying the correct model when it is in the candidate set of models.
 No such similar theory exists for the adjusted ***R***^2^.]